The Dink

-The Dink is an upcoming American sports comedy film about the sport of pickleball directed by Josh Greenbaum, written by Sean Clements, and produced by Ben Stiller and Jake Johnson.
-The cast includes Johnson, Stiller, Chloe Fineman, Christine Taylor, Patton Oswalt, Martin Kove, Mary Steenburgen and Ed Harris as well as former tennis players Andy Roddick and John McEnroe.
+The Dink is an 2026 American sports comedy film about the sport of pickleball, directed by Josh Greenbaum, written by Sean Clements, and produced by Ben Stiller and Jake Johnson.
+The cast includes Johnson, Mary Steenburgen, Stiller, and Ed Harris, as well as former professional tennis stars Andy Roddick and John McEnroe.
+The Dink was released in the United States on July 24, 2026, on Apple TV.

-Premise

-An aging tennis pro must go against his instincts and play pickleball to save a local club.
+Plot